App-Analysis/scala-appanalyzer/README.md

 #### Running a Plugin

-<font size="1">**Depending on what you want to do/measure ensure that the setup for the mitm traffic interception is set up (see Traffic Interception section) as well as other technical dependencies**</font>
+_Depending on what you want to do/measure ensure that the setup for the mitm traffic interception is set up (see Traffic Interception section) as well as other technical dependencies_

 ### Traffic Interception for Physical Devices using OpenWRT Router and iptables